 OK, so the principles of ‘shotgun’ don’t apply to planes, but you get my drift.
 When reserving your seat on a long-haul flight, book yourself one near the window!
 Why?
 There are two main reasons why sitting in the window seat is awesome.
 Firstly, it means you can lean against and rest your head upon the side of the plane (much better than trying to sleep sitting upright!) and secondly, it means no more disruptions when your neighbour fancies getting up!
 Win, win!

-Supplying families across the UK with luxuriously soft mattresses and sharing tips and tricks on all things sleep, The Memory Foam Warehouse is the go-to company for those seeking a good night’s sleep.
+Supplying families across the UK with luxuriously soft memory foam mattresses and sharing tips and tricks on all things sleep, we are the go-to company for those seeking a good night’s sleep.
+Tempted?
+Buy a mattress online here.